Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 Do follow us in our fb, twitter to get the latest posts.

-It is believed that the introduction of online share trading will lift our share market to international level.
+It is believed that the introduction of online share trading will lift our share market to an international level.
 On the occasion of 25 years of establishment of the Stock exchange, full online share buy/sell in Nepal.

 There are around 21 thousand investors who do share trading through Nepse online portal.
 Although the number is quite low (out of 14 lakhs investors), they make big sum of transaction through online means.

 Tell us what do you think of the NEPSE online share trading system, comment your views on it below.
 If you have any issues with the process to buy shares through Nepse online, you can ask below.